Ashkenazi Jews: Genetic origins

-Various studies have arrived at diverging conclusions regarding both the degree and the sources of the non-Levantine admixture in Ashkenazim, particularly with respect to the extent of the non-Levantine genetic origin observed in Ashkenazi maternal lineages, which is in contrast to the predominant Levantine genetic origin observed in Ashkenazi paternal lineages.
-All studies nevertheless agree that genetic overlap with the Fertile Crescent exists in both lineages, albeit at differing rates.
+Various studies have drawn diverging conclusions about the degree and sources of the non-Levantine admixture in Ashkenazim, particularly the extent of the non-Levantine origin in maternal lineages, which is in contrast to the predominant Levantine genetic origin in paternal lineages.
+But all studies agree that both lineages have genetic overlap with the Fertile Crescent, albeit at differing rates.
 Collectively, Ashkenazi Jews are less genetically diverse than other Jewish ethnic divisions, due to their genetic bottleneck.

+Studies indicate that Ashkenazim have both Levantine and European (mainly southern and eastern European) ancestry.
+These studies draw diverging conclusions about the degree and sources of European admixture, with some focusing on the European genetic origin in some Ashkenazi maternal lineages, contrasting with the predominantly Middle Eastern genetic origin in paternal lineages.
+Conversely, a 2025 statistical review found that most Ashkenazi Jews descend maternally from about 150 Near Eastern families, with existing but minimal outside genetic input, supporting a unified Near Eastern origin for both paternal lineages as well, mostly, for maternal lineages, highlighting that "results reinforce the genetic evidence of a unified founding population and strongly favor a straightforward model consisting of a Near Eastern origin for both maternal and paternal founding lineages... the hypothesis that the Ashkenazi founder population consisted of Levantine males and European females is found to be implausible."

 Male lineages: Y-chromosomal DNA

-The majority of genetic findings to date concerning Ashkenazi Jews conclude that the male lines were founded by ancestors from the Middle East.
+Most genetic studies of Ashkenazi Jews conclude that the male lines were from the Middle East.